Andrei Shkuro: World War II collaboration

 In 1941, Shkuro agreed to be one of the organizers of anti-Soviet Cossack units consisting of White émigrés and Soviet (mostly Cossack) prisoners of war in alliance with Nazi Germany.
 He, along with many other exiles, hoped that this would lead to the eventual destruction of the Soviet Union.
 In 1944, Shkuro was placed in command of the "Cossack Reserve", which were primarily deployed in Yugoslavia against the partisans.
-In 1945, Shkuro was detained by the British forces in Austria and handed over to the Soviet authorities in Operation Keelhaul.
+In 1945, Shkuro was detained by the British forces in Austria and handed over to the Soviet authorities as part of the repatriation of Cossacks after World War II.
 The Military Collegium of the Supreme Court of the Soviet Union sentenced Andrei Shkuro to death.
 On 17 January 1947, he was executed, together with Pyotr Krasnov, by hanging.